MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 - Wrapper modules: wrappers expose existing C/C++ interfaces to Python code or expose a more "Pythonic" API that's easy to use from Python.
 - Low-level system access modules: created to access lower-level features of the CPython runtime, the operating system, or the underlying hardware.

 This topic walks through building a C++ extension module for CPython that computes a hyperbolic tangent and calls it from Python code.
-To demonstrate the performance difference, you'll create and test the routine first in Python.
+The routine is implemented first in Python to demonstrate the performance gain of implementing the same routine in C++.

 The approach taken here is that for standard CPython extensions as described in the [Python documentation](https://docs.python.org/3/c-api/).
 A comparison between this and other means is described under [alternative approaches](#alternative-approaches) at the end of this topic.